890144chunwei/890144chunwei/README.md

 More about me
 -----
-📖 My goal and motivation is to learn new things everyday.
+📖 The goal motivatiing me is to learn new things everyday.

 💻 I love working in Computational Biology and see how it's impacting the world!